victor-gp/cmd-help-sublime-syntax/README.md

 To use a different theme, just append `--theme=<your preferred theme>` to your `bat` commands.
 More info [here](https://github.com/sharkdp/bat#highlighting-theme).

 You may also want to experiment with setting `--italic-text=always`.
 A few themes use italics on some elements, including Monokai.

+## Contributing

+Contributions are welcome! :D

+Make sure to give [CONTRIBUTING.md](./CONTRIBUTING.md) a cursory read to learn how you can help.

+If you want to hack on the project, look at [the Development doc](./docs/Development.md) to help get you started.

+This project participates in [Hacktoberfest 2022](https://hacktoberfest.com/), so let the PRs come and I shall review!

 ## License